 Electric space heaters fall into three main classes:

 - Convection heaters carry electricity in a heating element, causing the part to become hot.
-The elements are composed of both metal or ceramic, and the process is known as joule heating.
+The elements are composed of both metal and ceramic, and the process is known as joule heating.
 Heat is transferred to the surrounding by convection.
 Some heaters include a fan for increased air circulation, while oil-filled space heaters do not have fans.

 - Infrared heaters pass electricity in a conductive wire and heat it.
 Most of the energy is radiant heating rather than convection.
 The hot wires emit infrared rays, which convey heat to solid surfaces rather than the surrounding air.

-- Heat pumps have the same process as refrigerators and air conditioners but in reverse cycle.
+- Heat pumps have the same process as refrigerators and air conditioners but in a reverse cycle.
 Convective and infrared heaters produce heat from electricity, but heat pumps just move the location of heat.
 Heat pumps transfer heat from the outside of a room to the inside, warming it.
 Many heat pumps can work reversibly and cool the room by pumping heat out.

 What are the Differences Between Central Heat and Space Heaters?

-Compared to central heating units, these kinds of heating devices are more portable and smaller.
+Compared to central heating units, these kinds of heating devices are easily portable and smaller.
 Space heaters may need heat transfer ducts, but they can work on the same energy sources as central heaters.

 Among the different types of space heaters, versions that rely on combustion are the most dangerous and the least eco-friendly to use.
 Combustion heaters have the most significant risk of causing fires in houses.
 Plus, combustion releases hazardous types of emissions into the air.

 Homeowners are advised to have fire detectors placed in areas where the space heaters will be installed and used.
 It is better to look for a space heater that can turn off automatically when the unit accidentally fails.
-You should also avoid using a space heater into an extension cord.
+You should also avoid using a space heater with an extension cord.
 Space heaters usually use around 1500 watts, and by using an extension cord, you are putting a significant load on a single socket.

 Electric space heaters that provide radiant heat are the most efficient types and are good options for warming up a room.